szakharov7723/FinalTradeETL/README.md

 ## Cryptocurrency ETL Pipeline for Price Prediction
 This project implements an end-to-end data pipeline for collecting, processing, and storing cryptocurrency data (Bitcoin Cash) for downstream analytics, visualization, and machine learning forecasting.
 ## Project Goal
-The goal of this project is to design and implement a scalable data pipeline that aggregates cryptocurrency market data, news, and social sentiment (Bitcoin Cash) into a centralized storage system (Azure Cosmos DB) for downstream analytics, visualization, and machine learning forecasting.
+The goal of this project is to design and implement a scalable data pipeline that aggregates cryptocurrency market data, news, and social sentiment into a centralized storage system (Azure Cosmos DB) for downstream analytics and predictive modeling.